SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/royal-mail/use-local-collect-shipment-service.md

 2. The **ServiceEnhancements** code—**LocalCollect** must be used.
 3. The **Email** or **SMS** notification service enhancement must be used by providing the destination's **ContactPhone** or **ContactEmail** information, so the end consumer can be notified when their item is ready to be collected from the post office.

-## Use local collect with TPLMS file
+## Use local collect with PUDO ID

 Royal Mail’s Local Collect service is evolving to meet the needs of modern consumers.
-By enabling customers to send their parcels to more diverse locations and providing a more robust data structure through the TPLMS file format, Royal Mail is enhancing the user experience and ensuring compliance with future shipping requirements
+By enabling customers to receive their parcels at more diverse locations and providing a more robust data structure through the TPLMS file format, Royal Mail is enhancing the user experience and ensuring compliance with future shipping requirements

 With the introduction of a new TPLMS file, Royal Mail now supports the following new additional location types while also updating the <Glossary>label</Glossary> and <Glossary>pre-advice</Glossary> file.